librajt/shtml2html/README.md

 ----------
 - ####1.0.2
 2013.11.12
-Support both single file and entire directory.
+Support both single file and the entire folder.

 - ####1.0.1
 2013.11.07